Without adequate ventilation, the moisture produced within the property as a result of everyday activities such as washing, cooking, and bathing,

 Thousands of consumers have expensive uncalibrated equipment installed by unqualified contractors, which does not address the real cause of the dampness and mould affecting the property.

 Poor air quality due to poor ventilation leads to condensation, mould and high CO2 – resulting in an increased risk of health issues and spoiling decorations and personal items.

 - Streaming windows

-- Black mould on walls or fabrics and furnishings
+- Black mould on walls, fabrics or furnishings

 - Musty smells